European Law (LL.M.)

 European Law is a one-year Master’s specialisation at the internationally renowned Leiden Law School at Leiden University.
-The programme distinguishes itself by its broad intra-disciplinary approach, covering institutional, constitutional as well as substantive law of the EU in addition to human rights from an EU perspective.
+The programme distinguishes itself by its broad intra-disciplinary approach, covering institutional, constitutional as well as internal market and competition law of the EU in addition to human rights from an EU perspective.

 Stefaan Van den Bogaert